Ada-Developers-Academy/independent-ai-topics/03-debugging-w-chatgpt/debugging-w-chatgpt.md

 Second, and very importantly: depending on what it is you’re working on, you may not be allowed to send the code to ChatGPT or other generative AI tools.
 Enterprise solutions are being created and improved that allow companies to feed their proprietary code into an LLM-based tool without the code being used for further training or made in some way available to other people, but this is not the case for most publicly available LLMs and generative AI tools at this time.

-Be very careful about what you share with LLMs - personal projects that you have complete control over and don’t mind the code being shared with the companies training these tools are great candidates for using ChatGPT to explain concepts and debug with.
-Any project you don’t have full ownership over should be discussed and approved by other stakeholders before code is shared with generative AI tools of any kind.
+Be very careful about what you share with LLMs - an example of code that you could submit to ChatGPT to receive an explanation of concepts or debug with would be a personal project that you have complete control over.
+Any project which you don’t have full ownership over should be discussed and approved by other stakeholders before code is shared with generative AI tools of any kind.

 ## Tips for working with code in LLMs

 ### Setting the Stage

-It’s helpful to set the stage first when working with LLM tools like ChatGPT for code.
-We can do this by asking ChatGPT to act as an expert in a particular language, helping you to debug.
+It’s helpful to set the stage first when working with LLM tools like ChatGPT while coding.
+We can do this by prompting ChatGPT to "act as an expert in a particular language, helping you to debug".
 If we know exactly what problem we need help with we can include more details in the prompt, but a starting prompt could look like:

 > You are a python expert who will help me debug python code.

 ### Gathering Information

 Adding in ChatGPT doesn’t change our generic debugging steps, but it means that we may want to take some extra notes in a text editor for crafting a prompt if necessary.
+We should try our best to provide as many details as possible so that ChatGPT does not need to fill in gaps or make assumptions which might result in an incorrect response.

 As we investigate what is happening, we should take notes of the exact issues our code is experiencing such as:
 - compiler errors that the IDE generates